 Sometimes it’s just not physically possible to get your needs met BUT having that insight can then mean you can start looking for solutions to integrating them.

 I know allegedly we’re brilliant at multi-tasking and phones are great for giving us the ability to parent and work AT THE SAME TIME…. but we’re actually not doing either properly.
 Make time to parent and make time to work but don’t try to do both at the same time.
 It’s better to put on the tv for an hour and work effectively for an hour and then parent for an hour than trying to work and parent for two hours (believe me – I know this!).

 What’s going on with you underneath the surface?
 Often if we’re not able to be patient… there could be something else going on – maybe a feeling of resentment, helplessness, sadness, guilt, apathy, stress or another emotion…. tune into what that might be.
 If you can’t label the emotion but can feel something (ie tension in my chest), then that’s something and spend time sitting with that feeling – I have this knot in my stomach and I’m not sure why but I know it exists and it’s probably trying to tell me I feel anxious about something….

 Hormones – where are you in your menstrual cycle?
 If you’re right at the point of ovulation or your period… you might be struggling… therefore up your rest and give yourself a big dose of kindness.

 What are the needs of the person you are struggling with?
 If it’s your child or your partner or someone else – what need isn’t being met which is causing conflict?
 How can you support them?

 Finally, if you berate yourself for not getting something right… it will only get worse…. spend a moment accepting yourself for being human and really doing so well to get so far AND then forgiving yourself.

 I hope you find this helpful.
 If you’re struggling at the moment, you may be interested in my 3 month coaching programme.
-I currently have space for one more client at the moment.

 Much love, Tricia xxx